SeawardScience/echoflow/README.md

 - Keep documentation (README, Doxygen comments) up to date.

 ## Generating Documentation

 Documentation is auto-generated using Doxygen.
+Doxygen can be installed from `apt` with:

+`sudo apt install doxygen`

-You will also need to install a LaTeX distribution in order to compile the documentation.
+You will also need to install LaTeX, Ghostscript, and dvips in order to compile the math formulas in the documentation (more details in the [Doxygen manual](https://www.doxygen.nl/manual/formulas.html)).
+All necessary packages can be installed by the following:

+`sudo apt install texlive texlive-latex-extras`

 ---